NVIDIA-AI-IOT/cuDLA-samples/README.md

 # DLA Hybrid Mode and DLA Standalone Mode

-This sample demonstrate how to use DLA hybrid mode and DLA standalone mode for a CUDA->cuDLA->CUDA pipeline.
+This sample demonstrates how to use DLA hybrid mode and DLA standalone mode for a CUDA->cuDLA->CUDA pipeline.
 More details on DLA hybrid mode and DLA standalone mode can be found at https://docs.nvidia.com/cuda/cuda-for-tegra-appnote/index.html#memory-model.

-Use DLA hybrid mode give quick integration with other CUDA tasks, all we need to do is register CUDA memory to cuDLA.
+Using DLA hybrid mode allows quick integration with other CUDA tasks, all we need to do is register CUDA memory to cuDLA.

 ![dla_hybrid_mode](./data/images/dla_hybrid_mode.png)